Tribal leaders in eastern Sudan agree to ease tensions

 The agreement further underscored the importance of unity of the Beja tribe with its several clans, the cohesion of the communities in Kassala, the unity of Sudan, and the support of the Sudan Armed Forces.

-Hadendowa Nazir Sayed Tirik, Beni Amer Nazir Ali Ibrahim Dagalol, Halanga Nazir Murad Shakilei, Rashayda Nazir Ahmed Baraki, Shukriya Deputy Nazir Seifeldawla Ali, Hind Ubeid, representative of the Nuba tribes in Kassala, Ahmed Abdellatif, head of the Nuba Entity, Suleiman Bitay, sheikh of the Hameshkoreib Koran Schools, Onour Taha, sheikh of the Samarnadawab Sajada, Acting Kassala Governor Khujali Hamed, and the head and the secretary of the initiative for the reconciliation session, signed the document.
+Hadendowa Nazir Sayed Tirik, Beni Amer Nazir Ali Ibrahim Dagalol, Halanga Nazir Murad Shakilei, Rashaida Nazir Ahmed Baraki, Shukria Deputy Nazir Seifeldawla Ali, Hind Ubeid, representative of the Nuba tribes in Kassala, Ahmed Abdellatif, head of the Nuba Entity, Suleiman Bitay, sheikh of the Hameshkoreib Koran Schools, Onour Taha, sheikh of the Samarnadawab Sajada, acting Kassala Governor Khujali Hamed, and the head and the secretary of the initiative for the reconciliation session, signed the document.

 Withheld